 Why?
 In modern software development, code is rarely written from scratch.
 Forrester Research indicates that custom code now often comprises only 10%–20% of many applications, with the remainder being previously developed code, third-party code, and increasingly, open source code as the core foundation for applications.
 In fact, Black Duck code audits indicate that 95% of codebases contain undisclosed open source.

 Unfortunately, many open source components come with liabilities in their license agreements.
-And according to the Forrester Wave™ on Software Composition Analysis, “One out of every sixteen open source download requests is for a component with a known vulnerability.”
+And according to The Forrester Wave™: Software Composition Analysis, Q2 2017, “One out of every sixteen open source download requests is for a component with a known vulnerability.”

-The need to understand open source risk in a recent acquisition was the driver for the leading provider of patient medical financing options, AccessOne, to reach out to Black Duck by Synopsys for an open source code audit.
+The need to understand open source risk in a recent acquisition was the driver for the leading provider of patient medical financing options, AccessOne, to reach out to Black Duck Audit Services for an open source code audit.